 A Business Continuity Management plan for VTS should be implemented to react to and recover from a cyber attack by management, operational and technical means in a structured way.

+Note that this general guidance does not replace the established standards and these should also be followed to implement other measures, such as anti-malware and password/identity management, for example.

 Sensors